sentinel-official/sentinel-js-sdk/README.md

 const client = await SentinelClient.connect(rpc)
 ```

-If you need to sign and broadcasting a tx you need to a `SigningClient`.
+If you need to sign and broadcast a tx you need to instantiate a `SigningClient`.
 ```javascript
 import { SigningSentinelClient } from "@sentinel-official/sentinel-js-sdk";
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"